gfnogueira/gfnogueira/README.md

 > 💵 1 USD = R$ N/A
 > 💶 1 EUR = R$ N/A
 > ₿ 1 BTC = R$ N/A
-> 🌦️ Florianópolis: 21.6ºC, Wind: 3.6km/h
+> 🌦️ Florianópolis: 23.9ºC, Wind: 9.6km/h
-> 🛠️ Status: Logs say nothing, feelings say everything 😩📉
+> 🛠️ Status: My kubelet brings all the pods to the yard 🚜📦
 <!-- END_STATUS -->

 ---